icopy-site/awesome-cn/docs/awesome/awesome-go.md

 - [The Go Developer Roadmap](https://roadmap.sh/golang) - A visual roadmap that new Go developers can follow through to help them learn Go.
 - [The Go Learning Path](https://tutorialedge.net/paths/golang/) - A guided learning path containing a mix of free and premium resources.
+- [The Go Skill Tree](https://labex.io/skilltrees/go) - A structured learning path that combines both free and premium resources.